-Winners will be asked to perform their mock trial cases at Law Adventure Programs on May 9-12, 2022.
+Winners will be asked to perform their mock trial cases at Law Adventure Programs at the New Jersey Law Center in New Brunswick on May 8-11, 2023.
 The New Jersey State Bar Foundation will provide judges and/or attorneys to preside over the winning mock trial cases on these dates.
-If inperson trials are not possible, we will transition to Zoom, to be announced.
+If in-person trials are not possible, we will transition to Zoom, to be announced.

 If you win, you and your school will be famous!
-The State Bar Foundation will post the winning cases on our website during 2022-2023.
+The State Bar Foundation will post the winning cases on our website during 2023-2024.